Graduate and Professional Programs

 I have a baccalaureate degree from another country, how can I have my transcript evaluated?

-The Office of International Admissions at UH will handle and complete the evaluation of your transcripts.
-We must receive original documents.
+The University of Houston Graduate School will handle and complete the evaluation of your transcripts.
+We do not currently accept outside evaluations, such as SpanTran or WES as official documents.

 Do I have to have my transcripts translated to English?